Free museums in London

 - Come face-to-face with a roaring T-Rex and experience the earthquake simulator at the Natural History Museum.

 - Examine treasures at Sir John Soane's Museum, a 19th-century townhouse.

-- Hold a genuine bar of gold at the Bank of England Museum.
+- Find out about the history of British currency at the Bank of England Museum.

 - Be inspired by the beautiful objects on display at the Victoria and Albert Museum.

 - Learn about the history of the river Thames at Museum of London Docklands.